waldra/Netflix-Clone/README.md

 ```
 ## ExternalDNS Installation
 step 1: Create IAM policy for ExternalDNS<br>
 The following IAM Policy document allows ExternalDNS to update Route53 Resource Record Sets and Hosted Zones.
-Create IAM policy name `AllowExternalDNSUpdates` (but you can name it whatever you prefer)
+Create IAM policy name `AllowExternalDNSUpdates` (but you can name it whatever you prefer).
 ```json
 {
   "Version": "2012-10-17",